Tasty Recipes for the Home Cook

 How to store:

-This cake keeps well refrigerated in an airtight container for 5 days without the whipped cream frosting, and 3 to 4 days with.
+This cake keeps well refrigerated in an airtight container for 5 days without the whipped cream frosting and 3 to 4 days with.
 It can be frozen for two months.
 To freeze, place the whole cake or sliced-up cake in the freezer until solid.
-Then wrapped in saran wrap and a layer of foil.
+Then, wrap it in saran wrap and a layer of foil.
 For extra security, place in a freezer bag or airtight container.

 Carrot Cake Cheesecake I